-In advance of refurbishing the Library Building’s 3rd Floor, we are moving arts and humanities print books from here to the 2nd and 4th Floors.
+In advance of refurbishing the Library Building’s 3rd Floor, we’ve moved arts and humanities print books to the 2nd and 4th Floors.
 This is part of our strategy to always give you access to print books in the Library throughout the Refurbishment Project, although they will move location from time to time as work is carried out on different floors, and follows our making space for books by moving print journals off-site.

-Moving temporarily down to the 2nd Floor will be (progress in red):
+Moved temporarily down to the 2nd Floor are:

-Moving temporarily up to the 4th Floor will be:
+Moved temporarily up to the 4th Floor are:

-- Language dictionaries and 3rd Floor Reference books – already arrived.
+- Language dictionaries and 3rd Floor Reference books.

-The catalogue will updated as soon as possible, and new floor plans are in progress.
-If you have any difficulty locating anything during the moves, please ask us for help at the 2nd or 4th Floor Information Desks.
+The catalogue is updated and revised floor plans are in place.
+If you have any difficulty locating anything, please ask us for help at the 2nd or 4th Floor Information Desks.

 Find more about the Library’s major £40 million refurbishment on the Library Refurbishment Project webpage (see FAQ 6 on book moves) or email us at email@example.com.